aspatti1257/CellLineAnalyzer/README.md

                       but instead look at all features collectively.
 This is known as "univariate mode".
 Defaults to false.

+`static_features`*: Optionally include a set of CSV files that will be included in all feature file/gene list combos.
+                    Should be a comma separated list of strings, NOT quoted.
+Will also calculate a combo using only these features.

 Any .csv file in this path that is not the a gene list file, or the results.csv file, will be interpreted as a features file.